tilburgsciencehub/website/content/building-blocks/automate-and-execute-your-work/automate-your-workflow/intro_ghactions.md

 date: 2023-05-23T22:01:14+05:30 #updated 2023-08-30
 aliases:
   - /github_actions/introduction
 ---

-# GitHub Actions: Taking your Data Science Project's Reproducibility and Automation to the Next Level
+## Overview

-When it comes to enhancing your data science project's automation and reproducibility, GitHub Actions is a tool that you should definitely consider.
-This building block will introduce the basic concepts to understand what is GitHub Actions and how it works as well as how to adapt your project structure to implement GitHub Actions workflows.
-Moreover, this building block is meant to complement a previous building block on [data management and directory structure](https://tilburgsciencehub.com/tutorials/reproducible-research-and-automation/principles-of-project-setup-and-workflow-management/directories/) presented within our tutorial on [principles of project setup and workflow management](https://tilburgsciencehub.com/tutorials/reproducible-research-and-automation/principles-of-project-setup-and-workflow-management/project-setup-overview/) which we strongly recommend you to check out if you haven't already!
+This building block introduces the fundamentals of GitHub Actions and how to integrate it into your project.
+It complements our previous guide on [data management and directory structure](https://tilburgsciencehub.com/tutorials/reproducible-research-and-automation/principles-of-project-setup-and-workflow-management/directories/), which we strongly recommend you to check out if you haven't already!

+As a result, you will:

+- Understand the core concepts of GitHub Actions within a data science project.
+- Familiarize yourself with its components, like events, jobs, runners, and workflows.

-### Introducing GitHub Actions
+## Introducing GitHub Actions

 [GitHub Actions](https://docs.github.com/en/actions) is GitHub's native platform for workflow automation.
 If your project is hosted in a GitHub repository, you can take advantage of it to define customized workflows that are automatically triggered when certain pre-specified conditions are met.
 Use case examples could include a workflow in charge of re-training your model and updating its results whenever you add new data to your project, running an automated code testing pipeline each time you push new code to your repository, or formatting and checking that your code structure adheres to certain desired standards.
 These are just some use cases, the great flexibility of GitHub Actions allows you to define your own customized workflows that can assist or automate most of your project's pipeline segments.